adafruit/pi_video_looper/README.md

  - send previous/next chapter commands to omxplayer (o/i on keyboard)

 #### new in v1.0.15
- - one shot playback: option to enable stopping playback after each file (usefull in combination with gpio triggers)
+ - one shot playback: option to enable stopping playback after each file (useful in combination with gpio triggers)

 #### new in v1.0.14
  - control the video looper via RPI GPIO pins (see section "control" below)